Skip to main content

 Stake and bonded capital should be treated as instruments of discipline, not symbols of seriousness.

 A system with large nominal stake but weak detection, weak slashing, weak dispute rights, or highly correlated control may be far less secure than it appears.
-Conversely, a smaller but better-structured system may have a more credible security envelope.

 A good Type 6 PAS should therefore link economic exposure to actual adjudicative risk.
 Capital should be meaningfully slashable.
 Misconduct should be attributable.
 Collusion should be costly.
 Hidden escape routes from penalty should be minimized.